 Bunnahabhain isn’t known for rich, smoky single malts.
 In fact, apart from their Toiteach and the “Intensely Peated” Ceòbanach, Bunnahabhain’s core range of expressions, from 12-40, could be described as “lightly peated”.
-And when I say “lightly peated,” i’m talking in the range of around 2-3 ppm – very, very light…as in nothing like Ardbeg, Lagavulin or Laphroaig.
+And when I say “lightly peated,” i’m talking in the range of around .5 – 2 ppm (according to Bunnahabhain) – very, very light…as in nothing like Ardbeg, Lagavulin or Laphroaig.
 So when I saw this “Heavily Peated” expression of Bunnahabhain selected by independent bottler Battlehill (Duncan Taylor), I couldn’t pass up the opportunity.
 However what intrigued me the most about this bottle of Bunnahabhain wasn’t its uncommonly high levels of peat, but its 4 year age statement.
 At just 4 years old, it not only is the youngest single malt i’ve ever come across in the wild, but it’s also just one year over the minimum legal age that Scotch Whisky is required to be.

 So what we have here is an uncommonly peated Bunnahabhain, at an unusually young age.
 On top of all that, it’s been bottled at 58% abv (116 proof), making it well within the realm of cask strength.
 This Bunnahabhain’s label and box both state that the juice was simply “Aged In Oak Casks”, which could theoretically mean anything.
 However judging from the color (which I suspect has had some E150A color added), and more importantly the overall flavor profile, i’m 99% sure the “Oak” Battlehill is referring to is American…specifically ex-bourbon…